More bike bits here.

 |Eaero-savings,40 = (72,000 J) (80%) (3%) (6%) = 104 J||(28)|

-For the 40 km/h example, reducing wheel aerodynamic drag by 6% saves 104 J. By (22), the total rotaitng energy is 62 J, and saving 1 kg of rotating mass would save half that, or 31 J. If a 1 kg lighter tire, etc., also saved 6% aerodynamic drag, the savings in energy from air drag would be about 3x the savings from reduced mass.
+For the 40 km/h sprint/stop example, reducing wheel aerodynamic drag by 6% saves 104 J. By (22), the total rotaitng energy is 124 J, and saving 1 kg of rotating mass would save half that, or 62 J. If a 1 kg lighter tire, etc., also saved 6% aerodynamic drag, the savings in energy from air drag would be about 2x the savings from reduced mass.
+For a 200 g reduction, the savings in air drag would be about 10x the inertia savings

 It is worth reiterating the air drag numbers used in this calculation are made-up, and the model is quite a bit simpler than reality.
 But at first approximation it appears the savings from air drag are much larger than from rotating weight; and also air drag savings are much more than the difference in savings from wheel vs. frame weight.